 The services we provide include:

-- Mental Health Recovery Services (residential supported accommodation and community-based support)
+- Mental Health Recovery Services (supported homes and community-based support)

 - Mental Health and Addiction Treatment

-- Intellectual & Physical Disability Services (ID/PD) (residential supported accommodation and community-based support)
+- Disability Services (supported homes and community-based support)

 - Rehabilitation Services (community-based support)

 Our mission statement of “working together to achieve great lives” is key to ensuring we will:

 - Build open RELATIONSHIPS based on honesty and respect

 - COMMUNICATE with an open mind and heart

 - Recognise and promote the MANA and strengths of the individual